XConv: Low-memory stochastic backpropagation for convolutional layers: Experiments

-Even though memory and computational gains of our proposed method can be significant during backpropagation, accuracy of trained networks needs to be verified.
-To this end, we conduct a number of experiments on the MNIST and CIFAR10 datasets.
-In these experiments, we vary the batchsize $B$ and the number of probing vectors $r$.
-Implementations both in Julia and Python are evaluated. \paragraph*{MNIST dataset} We start by training two "MNIST networks" (detailed in Table~\ref{tab:MNIST-NW-jl} and \ref{tab:MNIST-NW-py} of appendix~\ref{networks} for Julia and PyTorch with training parameters listed in appendix~\ref{training-parameters}) for varying batchsizes $B=\{64,\,128,\,256\}$ and number of probing vectors $r=\{2,\,16,\,64,\,256\}$.
-The network test accuracies for the the Julia implementation, where the default convolutional layer implementation is replaced by \textbf{XConv.jl}, are listed in Table~\ref{MNIST-batch} for the default implementation and for our implementation where gradients of the convolutional layers are replaced by our approximations.
-The results show that our low-memory implementation remains competitive (compare numbers in bold) even for a small number of probing vectors, yielding a memory saving of about $2.5\times$.
+\paragraph*{MNIST dataset} We design a simple neural network and evaluate classification performance on the MNIST dataset, varying the batch size $B$ and the number of probing vectors $r$.
+Implementations in both Julia and Python are evaluated.

+We use the network architectures (detailed in Table~\ref{tab:MNIST-NW-jl} and \ref{tab:MNIST-NW-py} of Appendix~\ref{networks} for Julia and PyTorch, with training parameters listed in Appendix~\ref{training-parameters}) for varying batch sizes $B \in \{64,\,128,\,256\}$ and number of probing vectors $r \in \{2,\,16,\,64,\,256\}$.
+The network test accuracies for the Julia implementation, where the default convolutional layer implementation is replaced by \textbf{XConv.jl}, are listed in Table~\ref{MNIST-batch} for the default implementation and for our implementation where gradients of the convolutional layers are replaced by our approximations.
+The results show that our low-memory implementation remains competitive even for a small number of probing vectors, yielding a memory saving of about $2.5\times$.
+We note that accuracy does not increase monotonically with $r$; the small fluctuations across probing vector settings are within the range of training stochasticity and do not indicate systematic degradation.

-We obtained the results listed in Table~\ref{MNIST-batch} with the ADAM~\cite{adam-Diederik} optimization algorithm.
-In an effort to add robustness when training overparameterized deep neural networks, we switch in the next example to stochastic line searches (SLS, \cite{vaswani2019painless}) that remove the need to set hyperparameters manually.
-With this algorithm, the line search parameters are set automatically at the cost of an extra gradient calculation.
-Figure~\ref{mnist-sls} shows the test accuracies as a function of the number of epochs, batchsize $B=2^{\gamma},\, \gamma=6,\ldots, 11$ and number of probing vectors $r=2^\gamma,\,\gamma=4,\ldots, 8$.
-Because the randomized trace estimation is unbiased, we observe convergence as $r$ increases.
-Despite relatively large approximation errors for small $r$, we also notice that the induced randomness by our approximate gradient calculations does not adversely affect the line searches.
-As in the previous example, we achieve competitive results with slight random fluctuations for $r=16$ for all batchsizes, resulting in a reduction in memory use by a factor of about $2.5\times$.
+We obtained the results listed in Table~\ref{MNIST-batch} with the ADAM~\citep{adam-Diederik} optimization algorithm.
+To further test robustness, we also train with stochastic line searches (SLS, \citep{vaswani2019painless}), which set learning rate parameters automatically at the cost of an extra gradient calculation.
+The full accuracy-vs.-epoch curves (Figure~\ref{mnist-sls} in Appendix~\ref{app:mnist_sls}) confirm that the induced randomness does not adversely affect the line searches: XConv achieves competitive accuracy for $r \geq 16$ across all batch sizes $B \in \{64, \ldots, 2048\}$, yielding a $2.5\times$ memory reduction.

+\paragraph*{CIFAR-10 dataset} We now compare standard stochastic gradient descent with approximate gradient methods based on multi-channel randomized trace estimation on the CIFAR-10 dataset.